Axel-Jacobsen/mmmbacktest/README.md

 ## TODOs

 [warp](https://docs.rs/warp/latest/warp/) is really really good.
 The server stuff is dead easy.
 So all the work will be pulling data from the backtest data, filtering it to the [api specs](https://docs.manifold.markets/api), and returning it.
 I can add some stuff to simulate the markets over time to test bots that are time-sensitive.
 Also, adding a cli arg to download / update the backtest data would be good.
 But, you should also be able to call this from code, not just the cli, to make backtesting easy for bots.

+I think the best method of loading / querying data will be to copy all the data into a sqlite db.
+If we are space constrained, we can delete the original json values.

+`db.rs` will manage the sqlite connections.

 ## How to use